 The Pros and Cons of Spaying Your Dog

-Should you spay your Sheltie?
+Should you spay your female Sheltie?
 Here are the pros and cons of spaying and why this is an issue no animal lover should ignore.

 Should I Spay My Sheltie?